As a Midshipman

 Midshipmen with foreign language proficiency also have the opportunity to participate in foreign exchange cruises, to attend international conferences of service academies, and to serve as interns in U.S. embassies abroad.

 Activities at USNA

-The Languages and Cultures Department is actively involved in the Naval Academy Regional Studies Forums – the Center for Middle East and Islamic Studies, the Africa Forum, the Asia-Pacific Forum, the Eurasia Forum, and the Forum for Latin America Studies – supporting lectures, presentations, and cultural activities with a regional focus, and bringing outside experts into contact with the Naval Academy Community.
+The Languages and Cultures Department is actively involved in the Naval Academy Regional Studies Forums – the Middle East Forum, the Africa Forum, the Asia-Pacific Forum, the Eurasia Forum, and the Latin America Forum – supporting lectures, presentations, and cultural activities with a regional focus, and bringing outside experts into contact with the Naval Academy Community.
 In conjunction with these forums, the Department has recently sponsored two Chinese film festivals and an Africa Film Night.

 Scholarships for Graduate Study Abroad

 Olmsted Scholarships permit U.S. military officers to pursue graduate study for two years at a foreign university in a foreign language.
 Each year one or two officer graduates from each of the three major service academies (the Naval Academy, the Air Force Academy, and West Point) are selected to become Olmsted Scholars after having completed 3 to 10 years of commissioned service.